Frequently Asked Questions by Students and Parents

 What can I do if I do not like the conduct decision made at the end of my Conduct conference?

-All students have the right to appeal any decision by a conduct officer.
+All students have the opportunity to appeal any decision by a conduct officer.
 There are specific criteria upon which an appeal may be filed.
-If the sanction imposed did not result in suspension, dismissal and/or a permanent transcript notation, you may appeal to the Associate Vice President of Student Affairs.
-If the sanction imposed involves suspension, dismissal and/or a permanent transcript notation, you may appeal to the Conduct Board.
-The appeals process is clearly outlined in the Student Code of Conduct Policy.
+If the sanction imposed did not result in suspension, dismissal and/or a permanent transcript notation, you may request an appeal to the Associate Vice President of Student Affairs.
+If the sanction imposed involves suspension, dismissal and/or a permanent transcript notation, you may request an appeal to the Conduct Board.
+The appeal process is outlined in the Student Code of Conduct Policy.

 How long are conduct files kept?